2O77/auto-translate-for-fedora/README.md

-# auto-translate-for-fedora
+# Auto Translate for Fedora

-i've made this for my own requirements.
+I created this project to fulfill my own requirements.

-# usage is so simple. download this repo and enter -->

-fedora settings/keyboard/view and customize shortcuts/custom shortcuts
+Usage is very simple.
+Follow the steps below:
+Go to Fedora Settings/Keyboard/View and Customize Shortcuts/Custom Shortcuts.

-# in there create a shortcut and type this command. -->
+@ Create a new shortcut and type the following command:

 gnome-terminal -e "/path/to/file/auto-translate-for-fedora/google-translate.sh"

-and it's done. now you can translate any text with one shorcut.
+Note: Replace /path/to/file with the actual path where the project is located.

+# Setting File Permissions
-# you have to give permission to file -->
+To execute the script, you need to give executable permission to the script file.
+Follow the steps below:

+Open a terminal.

+Navigate to the directory where the script file is located:

 cd /path/to/file
+Note: Replace /path/to/file with the actual path where the script file is located.

+# Give executable permission to the script file:

 chmod +x google-translate.sh

-# advices -->
+# Advice

-in this app, every time you execute the code is opens a new tab on chrome. i couldn't find a way to handle "if there is 1 or more google translae is open" don't open a new tab, just send a query to existing tab.
+In this application, every time you execute the code, it opens a new tab in Chrome.
+I couldn't find a way to handle the scenario where "if there is already one or more Google Translate tabs open, don't open a new tab, just send a query to the existing tab."

-It is just complicates the problem unnecesarly.
-So i'm using tab wrangler to close existing tab. it is free chrome extension and works fine.
+To simplify the problem, I recommend using a Chrome extension called "Tab Wrangler" to automatically close existing tabs.
+It is a free extension and works fine.